CMS-Enterprise/easi-app/docs/adr/0007-go-for-scripting.md

 because it offers substantial value in its command line flag and configuration packages.
+The maintainability of Cobra style code should outweighs the complexity of setting up a third party package.

 We can mitigate some of the downsides of Go by building out command execution helpers,